May 3-5, 2023

 Writing Law in 13th Century France.
 Between Social Expectations and Political Communication

-Corinne Levelleux (University of Orléans, FR)
+Corinne Leveleux (University of Orléans, FR)

 11:00-11:30